strainer/fencache.js/Readme.md

   sttobj = enMathsin.state()        // returns the whole state
   enMathsin.reset(/**sttobj**/)     // clears or replaces state (memory)

-  //memoized functions can take up to 5 arguments
+  // memoized functions can take up to 5 arguments
-  //but a keying function is then needed to id results
+  // but a keying function is then needed to id results
-  //to the multiple input arguments, eg: enpow = fencache(Math.pow,30, (a,b)=>""+a+","+b )
+  // to the multiple input arguments, eg: enpow = fencache(Math.pow,30, (a,b)=>""+a+","+b )
   cando = enpow(2,8) //(result is keyed to "2,8")
-  //here is a fast insecure way to key two numeric params: enpow = fencache(Math.pow,30, (a,b)=> a + b*888888887 )
+  // here is a fast insecure way to key two numeric params: enpow = fencache(Math.pow,30, (a,b)=> a + b*888888887 )
 ```